khalahm253/03-asynchronous-callbacks/README.md

 * Write tests to ensure that the reader function rejects errors with invalid file paths
 * Write tests to ensure that the reader function correctly resolves mapped string data for an array of file paths

-## Feature Tasks
-##### File Reader Module
-In the lib/ directory create a `reader.js` module that exports a single function.
-The reader module should take an array of three file paths and resolve a mapped array of strings loaded from each file using an error-first callback.
-The string data should be in the same order as the file path data (mapped).
-If an error occurs, it should immediately reject the error using the callback and stop execution.

-* The file reader module should have the function signature `(paths, callback) => undefined`
-* On failure, the file reader module should invoke the callback with an error `callback(error)`
-* On success, the file reader module should invoke the callback with `null` as the first parameter and the result as the second parameter - `callback(null, result)`

-##### Stretch
-Write the file reader function recursively so that it will be able to support 0 or more paths.

-##  Documentation
-In your README.md describe the exported values of each module you have defined.
-Every function description should include it's airty (expected number of parameters), the expected data for each paramiter (data-type and limitations), and it's behavior (for both valid and invalued use).
-Feel free to write any additional information in your README.md.